Matstaps/Portfolio-project-two/README.md

 ### Level 2 Heading

 * This heading directs the user to make a choice of the available buttons to start the game.
-* The font is consitent with the website, and the colour palette contrasts with the background colour.
+* The font is consistent with the website, and the colour palette contrasts with the background colour.

 ![Hero image image](readme_images/heroimageimage.jpg)